 How to apply

-Phone 01786 23310, online or complete and return a Scottish Welfare Fund application.
+Call us on 01786 233210 or apply online complete and return a Scottish Welfare Fund application.

 How do I qualify for a Community Care Grant?